-‘The cage’ technique can be adapted to a variety of different sized outdoor guerrilla marijuana patches, but today we will learn how to build a standard 4′ x 10′ caged guerrilla patch.
-Enough to fit a few low-profile hybrids.
+The cage technique can be adapted to a variety of different sized outdoor guerrilla marijuana patches, but today we will learn how to build a standard 4′ x 10′ caged guerrilla patch—enough room to fit a few low-profile hybrids.

 Take care to fasten the side wall securely to the post sticks using wire or tightly fastened rope.

 Take a step back and analyze your work.
+Ask yourself:

-Does my guerrilla patch blend in to the surrounding vegetation?
-Will this easily be spotted by helicopters or hunters?
+Does my guerrilla patch blend into the surrounding vegetation?

-An ounce of prevention is worth a pound of cure
+An ounce of prevention is worth a pound of cure!

-Congratulations, now you have a stealthy marijuana patch that can used to harvest chronic buds away from home.
-‘The cage’ example size used is meant to fit about 3 – 4 moderately sized indica-sativa hybrids, maxing out at around 6 feet or so.
-Once your cage is built, you can reuse it again and again enjoying multiple harvests.
+Congratulations!
+Now you have a stealthy marijuana patch that can be used to harvest chronic buds away from home.
+The example size used here is meant to fit roughly 3 to 4 medium-sized indica/sativa hybrids, maxing out at around 6 feet or so.
+Once your cage is built, you can reuse it again-and-again, for multiple crops.

 Disclaimer:: We do not promote or undertake in illegal activities.